rob-myers/rob-myers.github.io/articles/objective.md

 <aside>

-  _The Night Land_ (1912) was written by William Hope Hodgson, who died in World War I.
+  _The Night Land_ (1912) was written by William Hope Hodgson.
   His _Last Redoubt_ had 1,320 cities and the same number of floors.
-  Keeping the number of cities the same, we reinterpret its architecture.
-  There are 125 + 64 = 189 floors, built from interconnected space vehicles.
+  We instead assume these cities span 125 + 64 = 189 floors, and are built from ancient interconnected space vehicles.

 </aside>